Heat-trapping greenhouse gases and El Niño could see the world’s climate move ever further from what we are used to.

 Global temperatures are likely to soar to record levels in the next five years, the World Meteorological Organization (WMO) has warned.

 Fuelled by heat-trapping greenhouse gases and El Niño weather event, there is a 98 per cent chance that at least one of the next five years - and the period as a whole - will be the warmest on record.

-The WMO’s latest report also says there is a 66 per cent chance of annual average surface temperatures between 2023 and 2027 being more than 1.5°C above pre-industrial levels for at least one year.
+The WMO report, released in May, also said there is a 66 per cent chance of annual average surface temperatures between 2023 and 2027 being more than 1.5°C above pre-industrial levels for at least one year.

 This would briefly push us above Paris Agreement targets which urge limiting global temperature increase this century to 1.5°C.